istio/tools/perf/stability/README.md

 * http10 - tests http 1.0 support
 * graceful-shutdown - tests graceful termination of connections when services are terminated.
 * gateway-bouncer - tests gateway readiness features
+* redis - installs a Redis setup with master, slave, and client

 With Istio defaults, these test will require around 2 vCPUs and 2GB of memory.

 ### Optional Tests

 These tests are not enabled by default, but can be added with the `TESTS` variable